 Image courtesy @jerron_davis06

-If you need additional help planning your visit, check out our DIY mix and match itinerary builder.
-Or stop by our Visitor’s Center for tips and brochures when you get to town.
+If you need additional help planning your visit, give us a call or stop by our Visitor’s Center for tips and brochures when you get to town.
 We’re happy to help you!

 Sign up for eNews updates below to stay in the know about what’s happening in Bentonville, and check out our blog This Weekend in Bentonville the week of your visit for a roundup of events happening when you’ll be in town.